spryker/spryker-docs/docs/dg/dev/integrate-and-configure/switch-to-a-case-sensitive-file-system-on-mac-os.md

 ---
 title: Switch to a case-sensitive file system on Mac OS
-description: Use the guide to change the case-sensitive file system on Mac OS.
+description: Use the guide to change the case-sensitive file system on Mac OS within your Spryker based projects.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/ht-case-sensitive-file-system-mac